-Here’s what Megan Rapinoe had to say about her busy year away from NWSL soccer, her Reign return, fight for equal pay and more
+Here’s what Megan Rapinoe had to say about her busy year away from NWSL, her Reign return, fight for equal pay and more

 It’s another issue she hopes to fight — this time from the soccer field.

 “Last year, I was completely unessential in pretty much every way,” Rapinoe said.
 “It was like how can I be a contributing member in this society?
-I’m going to stay home and then I’m going to try to provide some fun, light entertainment for some people whether it’s ‘A Touch More’ (Instagram Live with Bird) or it’s talk to politicians about things that I was struggling to understand and I know other people where.
+I’m going to stay home and then I’m going to try to provide some fun, light entertainment for some people whether it’s ‘A Touch More’ (Instagram Live with Bird) or it’s talk to politicians about things that I was struggling to understand and I know other people were.

 “I like to do whatever I can to help (and now) playing will be extremely impactful.”